 Dynamic Resistance and Contact Timing Measurement

-Durch die Messung der dynamic resistance across the tap changer contacts during a switching operation, this method provides direct information about contact condition, including surface erosion, Verkokung, und Fehlausrichtung.
+Durch die Messung der dynamic resistance across the tap changer contacts during a switching operation, this method provides direct information about contact condition, including surface erosion, Verkokung, and misalignment.
 Gleichzeitig contact timing measurement verifies that the diverter switch transition occurs within the specified time window and that the contact sequence is correct.
 Deviations from the baseline resistance or timing profile indicate contact wear or mechanical problems requiring attention.

 Temperature and Oil Quality Monitoring